mosscoder/calibrate_rap/README.md

   <b>Figure 9:</b> Maps of the error between LiDAR-derived woody cover and uncalibrated RAP predictions (left) and calibrated RAP predictions (right) in 2019.
 Postive values indicate overestimation, while negative values indicate underestimation.
 </p>

-## Test set results from 2020 spatio-temporally isolated areas
+## Test set results from 2020 spatiotemporal hold-out areas

 We also observed performance improvements, though of lesser magnitude, across all metrics when applying the calibration process to RAP predictions in the 2020 test set ([code](https://github.com/mosscoder/calibrate_rap/blob/main/09_test_set_eval.ipynb)).
 The calibrated predictions showed a 1.26-fold increase in rank order agreement, a 2.8-fold increase in R² score, and a 2.22-fold decrease in mean absolute error.